Nathan TrailMix 7L - Women's Review

 For such an affordable pack, we were instantly impressed with how soft the TrailMix was on our skin.
-While not the softest of the test bunch, we'd much rather have this cozy mesh against our skin than the rough mesh of models like the Salomon Advanced Skin.
-We found the mesh to be super breathable as well, making this a great choice for hot days.
+While not the softest of the test bunch, we'd much rather have this cozy mesh against our skin than the rough mesh of other models.
+The mesh is super breathable as well, making this a great choice for hot days.

 This pack has a lot of adjustability, which is one of our favorite things about it.
-There are two lateral straps on each side and two across the front, giving us a ton of options for fit.
-The chest straps are on a sliding scale, making it easy to pick their ideal location and switch it up whenever necessary.
-The multitude of straps also makes this vest incredibly stable, with very little bounce no matter what type of terrain we found ourselves chugging along.
+There are two lateral straps on each side and two across the front, providing a lot of options for fit.
+The chest straps are on a sliding rail, making it easy to pick their ideal location and switch it up whenever necessary.
+The multitude of straps also make this vest incredibly stable, with very little bounce no matter what type of terrain you may be on.

 We also received feedback from some of our testers that this pack is a great option for women with larger breasts.
 The straps adjust in so many places that it's possible to find the perfect spot on the chest for this pack to sit, and then it's easy to cinch it down, so it stays in place.

-Because we have two whole categories dedicated to pockets and amount of overall storage, the metric that we're calling "features" focuses on all the other little details that make a running pack so much more than a backpack.
-We're looking for things that make each product easy to use in a wide range of activities, specifically targeting the runner.
+This metric focuses on all the little details that make a running pack so much more than a backpack.
+We look for things that make each product easy to use in a wide range of activities, specifically targeting the runner.

-The TrailMix has easy-to-use bungee cords on the back for easy trekking pole storage.
-While there's no bungee to store bulky items like jackets, there is a small daisy chain on the rear of this pack.
-It's hard to imagine what we'd use this for, as anything attached to it would bounce around quite a bit.
+The TrailMix has easy-to-use bungee cords on the back for convenient trekking pole storage.
+While there's no bungee to store bulky items like a jacket, there is a small daisy chain on the rear of the pack.
+That said, it's hard to imagine what we'd use this for, as anything attached to it would bounce around quite a bit.

 Other than that, this pack is pretty simple.
 There are zippered pockets for important storage (which we'll describe more below), but no key clip or whistle.
-There's no ice axe loop or much in terms of alpine-specific accessories like those found on the Ultimate Direction Ultra Vesta, either.
-All of that being said, this pack was clearly designed to be lightweight and affordable.
-Our reviewers agreed that this pack has everything you need for the average run.
+Still, this pack was clearly designed to be lightweight and affordable.
+Our reviewers agree that it has everything you need for the average run.
 If you're looking for something with all the bells and whistles, you'll have to spend more cash.

 Finally, we've arrived at our all-time favorite metric.
 Running packs are all about pockets, and for this category, we wanted to know everything: where the pockets are located, what size and shape they are, what type of closures they have, and what we can fit in them.

-While the TrailMix doesn't have nearly as many pockets as some of its larger competitors, it is thoughtfully designed with a designated space for all our essentials.
+While the TrailMix doesn't have nearly as many pockets as some of its larger competitors, it is thoughtfully designed with a designated space for all the essentials.
 On the front of the pack, there are three pockets.
 Both sides have a long, stretchy mesh pocket with no closure, and the right side has an additional smaller stretch pocket.
-These are perfect for storing the few things we want quick access to, like our smartphone and small snacks.
-We can easily fit a phone in these front pockets and never felt like it would bounce away despite the lack of closure.
+These are perfect for storing the few things you might quick access to, like a smartphone and small snacks.
+You can easily fit a phone in these front pockets and never felt like it will bounce away despite the lack of closure.

 The outermost pocket on the rear of this vest is a long, zippered area.
-The opening is narrow, but this would be a great place to store important items like keys and a headlamp that we want to be locked away behind a zipper.
+The opening is narrow, but this is a great place to store important items like keys and a headlamp — thing you want to be locked away behind a zipper for safe-keeping.
 Behind this pocket is a full-length area that encompasses the bladder sleeve.
-Here we can fit a small layer or two.
-While this pack doesn't have room for tons of extras, it does have plenty of space for the things we'd need on shorter runs or races.
-Some of our testers appreciate the lack of space, because having extra space often means packing unnecessary items, just because we can.
+You can fit a small layer or two in this area as well.
+While this pack doesn't have room for tons of extras, it does have plenty of space for the things you'll need on shorter runs or races.
+Some of our testers appreciate the lack of space, because having extra space often means packing unnecessary items, just because you can.

 The TrailMix 7 is a great deal.
-Other models cost twice as much, and all you really get out of that is increased storage, features you might not even need, and a boost in comfort.
-Compared to the other more affordable packs in this review, this is hands-down our favorite.
+Other models cost twice as much, and generally all you get out of that is increased storage and features you might not even need.
+Of the budget-friendly women's vests we explored, this one is our clear favorite.

-The TrailMix's smaller size and 2-liter bladder make it the perfect choice for runners looking for a hydration pack more than anything else.
-It has just enough room for the bare necessities and never compromises on comfort.
-This pack was a no-brainer for our Best Buy Award, and we can't wait to see where it takes you!
+The smaller size and 2-liter bladder of the Nathan TrailMix 7L make it the perfect choice for runners looking for a hydration pack more than anything else.
+It has just enough room for the bare necessities and doesn't compromise on comfort.
+This pack is a no-brainer for our Best Buy Award, and we can't wait to see where it takes you!

 — Lauren DeLaunay